Ajay-056/GlazeWM-Config/README.md

 - Add custom scripts like VBS,PS1 etc in zebar to make the life more easier (I personally have added VBS for, click memory icon to open task manager & to open calendar by clicking time)
 - Use GlazeWM alongside Powertoys Run (To mimic like dmenu or rofi) <https://github.com/microsoft/PowerToys>
 - Use Explorer Tab Utility to merge new file explorer windows as new tab in existing window to avoid clutter <https://github.com/w4po/ExplorerTabUtility>
+- size will best fit for 14 inch screens